-Source: Ipsos R&D IPSOS VIEWS | EMBEDDING ESG IN EXPERIENCE | IPSOS VIEWS 5 Figure 2 Link between a brand's ability to build a sense of Belonging and exceeding customer expectations
+Source: Ipsos R&D

+IPSOS VIEWS | EMBEDDING ESG IN EXPERIENCE | IPSOS VIEWS 5

+Figure 2 Link between a brand's ability to build a sense of Belonging and exceeding customer expectations

-Source: Ipsos R&D (UK data)
+Source: Ipsos R&D

 DRIVING A RETURN ON ESG INVESTMENT

-Alongside positive impacts for people and the planet, we can quantify the impact that ESG initiatives can have on customer behaviour and revenue.
+Alongside positive impacts for people and the planet, we can quantify the impact that ESG initiatives can have on customer behavior and revenue.

-For a leading telco organisation, we were able to quantify the impact of Social Responsibility on customer retention.
-We did that by combining survey and behavioural data using ROCXI (Return on CX Investment) modelling, a powerful data integration technique that quantifies the link between key aspects of customer relationships and business/financial outcomes.
+For a leading telco organization, we were able to quantify the impact of Social Responsibility on customer retention.
+We did that by combining survey and behavioral data using ROCXI (Return on CX Investment) modelling, a powerful data integration technique that quantifies the link between key aspects of customer relationships and financial outcomes.

 In the survey, customers were asked to rate the brand on relationship dimensions, and how socially responsible they perceived the brand to be, based on their dealings with them.

-The analysis showed that perceptions of Social Responsibility among customers impacted the CX Forces of Belonging, Fair Treatment and Certainty, which in turn had a significant impact on advocacy and retention.
+The analysis showed that perceptions of Social Responsibility among customers impacted the

+CX Forces of Belonging, Fair Treatment and Certainty, which in turn had a significant impact on advocacy and retention.

 We were able to quantify the impact of becoming more socially responsible on relationship strength, retention, and associated revenue gains.

 Being able to demonstrate that delivering on ESG commitments can strengthen relationships between customers and companies and have an impact on financials is a powerful way to unlock resources and boost the ESG agenda.

 Figure 3 An example of the impact of improving Social Responsibility on customer relationship strength, retention and revenue gains

-Source: Ipsos R&D (UK data) IPSOS VIEWS | EMBEDDING ESG IN EXPERIENCE EMBEDDING ESG IN EXPERIENCE | IPSOS VIEWS 7
+Source: Ipsos R&D

+IPSOS VIEWS | EMBEDDING ESG IN EXPERIENCE | IPSOS VIEWS 7

-EMBEDDING ESG IN CUSTOMER EXPERIENCE To reap the relationship rewards of ESG commitments, brands must be able to ground these efforts within the Customer Experience to establish a meaningful connection.
-1. GOING BEYOND THE FUNDAMENTALS Brands risk being lost in a sea of sustainability sameness if they fail to connect with their customer base beyond the ESG fundamentals such as reducing waste, using renewable energy where possible, reducing inequality, and paying their fair share of taxes.
-These are quickly becoming hygiene factors, which all brands must address, but only lay the groundwork for a better relationship rather than engaging customers to feel truly connected.
-2. DELIVERING ON PROMISES ESG commitments can be thought of as brand promises, indeed, they are part of the overall brand promise.
+EMBEDDING ESG IN CUSTOMER EXPERIENCE

+To reap the relationship rewards of ESG commitments, brands must be able to ground these efforts within the Customer Experience to establish a meaningful connection.

+1. GOING BEYOND THE FUNDAMENTALS

+Brands risk being lost in a sea of sustainability sameness if they fail to connect with their customer base beyond the ESG fundamentals such as reducing inequality, paying their fair share of taxes and reducing waste.
+These are quickly becoming hygiene factors, which all brands must address, and only lay the groundwork for a better relationship rather than truly engaging customers.

+2. DELIVERING ON PROMISES

+ESG commitments can be thought of as brand promises.
 Brand promises come from marketing and communications activities, what is said or written about brands, and importantly from customers' experiences or interactions with brands.
 These promises set expectations8 that the Customer Experience needs to deliver on.
 If there is a gap between what the brand says and what it does, customer expectations are violated and cognitive dissonance takes place.
-Our research shows that when CX consistently fails to meet expectations. customers will most likely: · Adjust their attitude towards the brand (love them less) place. " Adjust their behaviour towards the brand (stop using or use them less).
+Our research shows that when CX consistently fails to meet expectations, customers will most likely:

+· Adjust their attitude towards the brand (love them less)

+place. "

+· Adjust their behavior towards the brand (stop using or use them less).